 Ah, that’ll be me.
 Harry rolled his eyes.
 They’re not even standing up for me.

 Ron grunted.
 ‘I’m not defending him.
 I believe Dumbledore and I’m sick of the rubbish that hag spouts at us every lesson.
-Professor Lupin was our best teacher, nothing wrong with Hagrid, and Fleur Delacour was bloody hot, even if she was kind of a bitch.’
+Professor Lupin was our best teacher, nothing wrong with Hagrid, and Fleur Delacour was bloody hot and a champion for the tournament, even if she was kind of a bitch.’

 Harry buried a flicker of ire.
 You don’t know Fleur well enough to judge her.
 Not that it’s stopped any of you before.